 Tim Ferriss is like a godfather for digital nomads and people listen when he advises avoiding the conventional methods used to run a startup.
 Instead, the ideal approach to guarantee the swift growth of a remote business lies in its freedom which is why a practical business model is critical.

 Tim Ferriss stated in one of his interviews with entrepreneur.com that every business needs a different model of operation.
 More specifically, a manufacturing company cannot replicate the business model of a service provider firm or any unrelated business.

 3. Smart Management of Business

 Tim Ferriss is a huge advocate of smart management of business for digital nomads.
 He openly admitted that virtual assistants managed 90% activities of the Kickstarter campaign for Soma.

-In this regards, a digital nomad can turn the fortune of his business by building a smart team of virtual assistants.
+In this regard, a digital nomad can turn the fortune of his business round by building a smart team of virtual assistants.
 Similarly, a remote entrepreneur has so many things on his plate that he or she cannot afford to be wasting time on performing the more mundane tasks of the business.

 Recent studies show that virtual assistants take approximately fifteen vacations per year.
 Also remote workers are found to be more productive due to a flexible and comfortable schedule.

 Since you can pay virtual assistants according to the number of tasks performed, this is more affordable than hiring a full-time employee whose full potential is not explored.